29th July 2021

 Biomass materials, such as wood, are considered a low-carbon source of energy as they absorb carbon while growing.

-Locally produced biomass materials are even better in terms of carbon, as less is produced when transporting them across shorter distances.
+Locally produced biomass materials are even better as less carbon is produced when transporting it shorter distances.
 This can also help you to save money.

-There are also things you can do to make sure your stove isn't producing more pollutants than it should – keep reading for six ways to minimise the effects of stove pollution.
+There are also things you can do to make sure your stove isn't producing more pollutants than it should (see below).

 From burning the right fuel to making sure you maintain your appliance, you can minimise pollutants from stoves.

-New rules for minimum efficiency and maximum emission levels for stoves will come into force in January 2022.
-These are called the Ecodesign Regulations and mean that only stoves that have been tested and meet the new limits will be legal to sell and install in the UK.
+New rules for minimum efficiency and maximum emission levels for stoves will apply from January 2022.
+The Ecodesign Regulations mean that only stoves that have been tested and meet the new limits will be legal to sell and install in the UK.

 You don't have to wait until next year to be able to buy a newer, more efficient stove.

 The Stove Industry Alliance (SIA) works with manufacturers to create stoves that meet the emissions part of the criteria now (not the entire criteria).
 It calls these 'Ecodesign Ready' stoves and says they reduce potentially harmful particle emissions significantly compared with open fires and older stoves.

 Hetas also lists stoves that can use its 'Hetas Ecodesign Compliant' logo - these meet the new limits for efficiency and emissions.

 If you live in a smoke-controlled area, you are only allowed to burn smokeless fuel – such as anthracite coal.
 If you want to burn wood, you'll have to buy a Defra-exempt stove (also called Defra-approved).